qoweh/open-chat-playground/docs/anthropic.md

         --connector-type Anthropic
     ```

-   Alternatively, if you want to run with a different model, say [Claude 3 Sonnet](https://www.anthropic.com/claude), other than the default one, you can specify it as an argument:
+   Alternatively, if you want to run with a different model, say [Claude Opus 4.1](http://www.anthropic.com/claude-opus-4-1-system-card), other than the default one, you can specify it as an argument:

     ```bash
     # bash/zsh
     dotnet run --project $REPOSITORY_ROOT/src/OpenChat.PlaygroundApp -- \
         --connector-type Anthropic \
-        --model claude-3-sonnet-20240229
+        --model claude-opus-4-1
     ```

     ```powershell
     # PowerShell
     dotnet run --project $REPOSITORY_ROOT/src/OpenChat.PlaygroundApp -- `
         --connector-type Anthropic `
-        --model claude-3-sonnet-20240229
+        --model claude-opus-4-1
     ```

 1. Open your web browser, navigate to `http://localhost:5280`, and enter prompts.